JustSomeGuyX/ShandBeyo/README.md

 ## Acknolwedgements

 Shand Beyo is based on the design philosophy and initial key cluster separation pioneered by the Halmak layout.

+Analysis of layout's efficiency was assisted by Google's Gemini.